 General questions about counselling

-Counsellors provide psychological interventions to help students improve wellbeing, build their strengths, and achieve academic success.
+Psychological interventions and supports are provided to help students improve wellbeing, build their strengths, identify their values/goals, and achieve academic success.

 - anxiety and panic attacks

 - difficulties adjusting to change (i.e. transition to Australia or university study)